lanrat/czds/README.md

 ### Features

-- Can be used as a standalone client or as an API for another client
+- Can be used as a standalone client or embedded as a library in other applications
 - Automatically refreshes authorization token if expired during download
 - Can save downloaded zones as named by `Content-Disposition` or URL name
-- Can compare local and remote files size and modification time to skip redownloading unchanged zones
+- Can compare local and remote file size and modification time to skip redownloading unchanged zones
 - Can download multiple zones in parallel
 - [Docker](#docker) image available